MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-compare-bank-cash-flow.md

 ---
-title: How to Compare Bank Cash Flow
+title: Compare Bank Cash Flow in the New Zealand version
-description: Describes how compare the flow of cash in a particular bank for a specified period.
+description: Describes how compare the flow of cash in a particular bank for a specified period in the New Zealand version.
-services: project-madeira
-documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article